How to Protect Yourself and Your Family from Environmental Toxins

 Say No to Cans!

-Even organic foods in cans should be avoided.
-Unless you're prepping for a hurricane or an earth quake, buy fresh food whenever possible, boxed without BPA lining and when you meal prep, use glass containers.
+Even organic foods in cans should be avoided (under normal circumstances).
+Unless you're prepping for a hurricane or an earth quake (or stocking up due to an economic crisis), buy fresh food whenever possible, boxed without BPA lining and when you meal prep, use glass containers.

 Watch What You Eat